We may collect a share of sales or other compensation from the links on this page.

 Crucially this version has interchangeable lenses which means you can use the same pair of goggles all day.
 There are 16 lens options that fit all within a range of different tints and VLT from 5-99%.

-While these goggles are nearly twice the price of the standard version, you get a goggle that has the potential to work in bright light, flat light and artificial light.
+While these goggles are near twice the price of the standard version, you get a goggle that has the potential to work in bright light, flat light, and artificial light.

 If you prefer a tint with your goggles then the green lenses (80% VLT) will work well or night skiing and reduce the glare from the spotlights.